Send mail to: 1920 Technology Parkway, Mechanicsburg, PA 17050

 Office of Special Investigations and Intelligence - James Barnacle, Director (717) 728-2033

 This office investigates staff corruption and inmate abuse, serves as the point of contact for outside law enforcement and intelligence agencies and conducts background investigations of candidates for employment with the Department of Corrections.
+This office also is responsible for overseeing the DOC's Drug Interdiction Unit.

 Standards, Audits and Accreditation - Carole Mattis, Director (717) 728-4098